awsdocs/amazon-eventbridge-user-guide/doc_source/eb-cross-account.md

 # Sending and receiving Amazon EventBridge events between AWS accounts<a name="eb-cross-account"></a>

-You can configure EventBridge to send and receive [events](eb-events.md) between AWS accounts\.
-When you configure EventBridge to send or receive events between accounts, you can specify which AWS accounts can send events to or receive events from the [event bus](eb-event-bus.md) in your account\.
+You can configure EventBridge to send and receive [events](eb-events.md) between [event buses](eb-event-bus.md) in AWS accounts\.
+When you configure EventBridge to send or receive events between accounts, you can specify which AWS accounts can send events to or receive events from the event bus in your account\.
 You can also allow or deny events from specific [rules](eb-rules.md) associated with the event bus, or events from specific sources\.
 For more information, see [Simplifying cross\-account access with Amazon EventBridge resource policies](http://aws.amazon.com/blogs/compute/simplifying-cross-account-access-with-amazon-eventbridge-resource-policies/)

 **Note**
 If you use AWS Organizations, you can specify an organization and grant access to all accounts in that organization\.
 In addition, the sending event bus must have IAM roles attached to them when sending events to another account\.
 For more information, see [What is AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html) in the *AWS Organizations User Guide*\.